-The vast majority of tourists who spend a holiday in Barcelona come to see the Sagrada Familia cathedral.
-In fact, this work by Antoni Gaudí is the most visited monument not only for Barcelona, but also for the whole of Spain.
+The vast majority of tourists who spend a holiday in Barcelona come to see the Sagrada Familia temple.
+In fact, this work by Gaudí in Barcelona is the most visited monument not only in the city, but also in the whole of Spain.
 The numbers are overwhelming, since in 2016 about 4.5 million people visited the Sagrada Familia.
 Does the idea of visiting it yourself during your next trip to Barcelona tickle you fancy?
 We hope so.

-Why are there so many visits to Sagrada Familia?
+Why are there so many visitors in Sagrada Familia?

 Gaudí was a fervent believer.
 From the very moment when he started to conceive the plans of the cathedral, he knew that this would be his masterpiece.
 Unfortunately, however, he never finished it, although he was working on it for 43 years.
 When he tragically died in 1926 (after being hit by a tram), the great Expiatory Temple of the Sagrada Familia was unfinished… And today it remains the same.

 Perhaps you are wondering whether visiting the Sagrada Familia means visiting an unfinished church.
 Well, yes, that’s right.
 But don’t take it as a bad experience.
-On the contrary, once inside the cathedral you will have the opportunity to see how this masterpiece is being created in real time, since the construction will unfold right in from of you; it´s not a common thing to see the people of the 21st century scrupulously following the indications of Gaudí, who had left written instructions and plans.
+On the contrary, once inside the cathedral you will have the opportunity to see how this masterpiece is being created in real time, since the construction will unfold right in from of you; it´s not a common thing to see the people of the 21st century scrupulously following Gaudí’s inspiration, who had left written instructions and plans.

 Sagrada Familia touristic itineraries

 Standing in front of the monument in the Eixample neighbourhood, the first thing to admire are the particularly charismatic towers of the Sagrada Familia.
-These towers make the city skyline and can be visited, since you may explore the monument in different ways.
+These towers are part of the city skyline and can be visited, since you may explore the monument in different ways.

 Inside the Sagrada Familia of Barcelona

-As we have already said, the Sagrada Familia is under construction (hopefully it will be completed in about 10 years’ time), so the tourist tours around its interior are undergoing changes according to the work being done.
+As we have already said, the Sagrada Familia is under construction (hopefully it will be completed in 2026), so the tourist tours around its interior are undergoing changes according to the work being done.
 However, all the visits are very safe and give you a chance to pass through all the areas of the cathedral.
 That means one of the five naves of the cathedral, the altar area, the chapels and the cloister.

 Sagrada Familia Facade